 Related Video: This Magical Ice Cream Changes Color Before Your Eyes

-This post was originally published on October 6, 2017; the introduction was updated on February 28, 2019.
+This post was originally published in 2017; the introduction has been updated.

 Header image courtesy of Shutterstock.